 Prevent Stockouts or Overstock Situations

-To prevent stockouts or overstocks, manufacturers can set automatic alerts in their ERP systems to flag the point when the values of critical stock — or raw materials — fall outside a pre-set range.
+To prevent stockouts or overstocks, manufacturers can set automatic alerts in their ERP systems to flag the point when the values of critical stock—or raw materials—fall outside a preset range.
 This feature allows managers to proactively monitor inventory levels without the need for time-consuming manual checks.
-In turn, this helps support efficient production schedule planning, not only by freeing managers to focus on vital tasks, like resource allocation and decision-making, but also because shop-floor workers and order pickers won’t have to waste time searching for items that aren’t in stock.
+This helps support efficient production schedule planning, not only by freeing managers to focus on vital tasks, such as resource allocation and decision-making, but also because shop-floor workers and order pickers won’t have to waste time searching for items that aren’t in stock.

 More specifically, ERP systems can automate critical tasks, such as reordering materials and shipping supplies, to ensure continuous production and timely deliveries, especially during periods of high demand.
 On the other hand, if inventory turnover rates fall because products have begun to pile up without a proportional increase in sales, for example, ERP systems can notify relevant parties.
 These parties may include production managers and sales teams, who can then swiftly adjust production or marketing strategies to minimize any potential financial impact due to dead stock.